 Overview

-Actions (Then): Specifies what happens when the condition is met
+Actions : Specifies what happens when the condition is met

-Rules are configured at the queue level, allowing you to create custom automation workflows tailored to your specific document processing needs.
+Rules & Actions are configured at the queue level, allowing you to create custom automation workflows tailored to your specific document processing needs.

 Key benefits

-No coding required: Use natural language to describe your rules, and our AI assistant will handle the technical implementation
+No coding required: Use natural language to describe what you need and our AI assistant will handle the technical implementation

 Flexible automation: Choose from a wide variety of actions to automate your workflows